Riley Greene Player Props: Tigers vs. Cardinals

 Riley Greene At The Plate

-- Greene leads Detroit in slugging percentage (.372) thanks to six extra-base hits.
+- Greene leads Detroit in slugging percentage (.389) and total hits (34) this season.

-- Greene will look to extend his nine-game hitting streak.
-He's batting .368 with one homer during his last games.
+- Greene enters this game on a 10-game hitting streak.
+During his last games, he's hitting .474 with one homer.

-- He has hit a long ball in 9.7% of his games this season, and 2.3% of his chances at the plate.
+- In 9.4% of his games this season, he has hit a long ball, and 2.2% of his trips to the dish.

-- In nine games this season (29.0%), Greene has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (31.3%), Greene has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.